phreda4/phreda4.github.io/doc/c3-generatecode.md

 ret
 ```

-IN is the registers in stack from input, the eax is the container.
+The first block of info is: IN the registers in stack from input, the eax is the container.
 Next a list of blocks of code with the numbers of intrucctions.
-Next a list of cell used, with the quantity of reads (R) and writes (W), if is a constant a CTE, some other infor, the life (from:to) and the virtual register.
+Next a list of cell used, with the quantity of reads (R) and writes (W), if is a constant a CTE, some other info, the life (from:to) and the virtual register.
 In this word, only with 3 register you can compile.

 Then the list of words with the current stack precalculate in previous analysis, and the stack in real values.

+The next block is the source token, the stack with number of cell and the real stack in this moment.
 The lines without ; is the code generated, the labels are global.

+If the numbers of virtual register is less of real and not have case of recursion or diferents cell in input or output stack, then only assign real registers to virtual ones produce good code.